mdejesus23/melnerdz-website/src/data/blogs/2026/01/javascript-closures-lexical-scope/index.md

   - frontend
   - tutorial
   - beginner
+faqs:
+  - question: What's the difference between scope and closure?
+    answer: Scope determines where variables are accessible in your code.
+A closure is when a function remembers variables from its outer scope even after that scope has finished executing.
+  - question: Do all functions create closures?
+    answer: Technically yes, but we only call it a "closure" when the function actually uses variables from an outer scope.
+If it doesn't reference any outer variables, the closure is empty/unused.
+  - question: Are closures slow?
+    answer: Closures have minimal performance impact.
+The memory overhead is usually negligible unless you're creating thousands of closures or closing over large data structures.
+  - question: How do I debug closures?
+    answer: Use browser DevTools - set a breakpoint inside the function, check the "Scope" panel to see all variables in the closure.
+You can also use console.dir(functionName) to inspect the function's internal properties.
+  - question: Why use closures instead of global variables?
+    answer: Closures provide encapsulation and prevent naming conflicts.
+Global variables can be accessed and modified anywhere, making code unpredictable.
+Closures give you controlled access to data.
+  - question: Can closures access variables after the outer function returns?
+    answer: Yes!
+That's the whole point of closures.
+The inner function keeps a reference to the outer variables, so they remain accessible even after the outer function has finished executing.
+  - question: What's the difference between closure and this?
+    answer: Closures capture variables from the lexical scope (where code is written). "this" is determined by how a function is called (execution context).
+They're completely different mechanisms.
 ---

 Imagine you're baking cookies and you have a secret family recipe.
 Even when you take the cookies to a friend's house, they still taste like your family's recipe—not your friend's.
 Closures work similarly: a function "remembers" the variables from where it was created, even when it's executed somewhere else.